FernLab/cookiecutter-py-package/docs/tutorial.rst

        "create_author_file": "y",
        "open_source_license": ["MIT", "BSD-3-Clause", "ISC", "Apache-2.0", "GPL-3.0-or-later", "EUPL-1.2", "NOASSERTION"]

 Note: Depending on your project choose the appropriate License.
-For most of the projects it is recommended option 4), the Apache License.
+For most of the projects it is recommended option 6), the EUPL License.
 Could be changed later on if necessary.

 Step 3: Create gitlab repository.
 ---------------------------------